60frames/jestpack/README.md

 }
 ```

 Lastly you need to write out the Webpack stats.json to disk for use by the Jestpack ModuleLoader.
-By default Jestpack looks for stats.json in `./__bundled_tests__/stats.json`.
+By default Jestpack looks in `./__bundled_tests__/stats.json`.

 ```js
 // webpack.config.js